tombh/tombh.github.io/about/index.markdown

 ##About me

 ![picture "Picture of Tom BH"](/images/tomisme.jpg "Tom is me.")
-Hello, I'm Thomas Buckley-Houston, but you can call me tom.
+Hello, I'm Thomas Buckley-Houston, but you can call me Tom.
 I am from Bristol, UK, but I'm currently [traveling the world](/around-the-world).

 I'm a full-stack web developer, you can see the code I've written on [Github](http://github.com/tombh).